1. Agritourism Safety and Liability: Implementing Best Risk Management Practices for Farms Open to the Public

 Award Amount: $37,859

-This project addresses the risks farmers face through lack of data and decision making in pricing, crop planting, yield, and sales channel.
+This project worked to address the risks farmers face through lack of data and decision making in pricing, crop planting, yield, and sales channel.
 As farmers become more competitive it becomes increasingly more important for them to make data-driven decisions based on their farm business data, as well as understand regional market trends in local produce production and consumption trends.
-Farmers have expressed a need to collect, enter, share and analyze data that can be easily accessed without much effort or fore-thought.
-The 40 farmers from Northern New England who are trained to use the software package, Cabbige, will capture critical data about their farm operations in the 2017 growing season to optimize pricing, understand harvest relationship to sales data and will be able to share the information in a seamless way across the farm.
-This will result in increased profits, increased productivity, and improved quality of life through better communication.
+The five active farmers who used this software package diligently captured critical data about their farm operations to optimize pricing, understand harvest relationship to sales data and were able to share the information in a seamless way across the farm.
+This resulted in an increase in profits of about 1%, lower than anticipated based on the fact that farmers were reluctant to make changes despite the suggestion of the software, when they did make the adjustments, they were made in small increments.